Vespula pennsylvanica / maculiforna / germanica / vulgaris / squamosa and Dolichovespula

 As mentioned, most of the deaths from stings in the US are due to yellowjackets, and most fatalities occur within an hour of being stung.

-A large number of stings can introduce a lot of foreign protein into a person’s body and also cause tissue damage because of destructive enzymes in the venom.
+A large number of stings can introduce a lot of foreign protein into a person’s body and also cause tissue damage because of destructive enzymes contained in the venom.

 How to Minimize the Numbers of Yellowjackets in Your Yard